hariscodes/idealloc-blog/content/posts/novelty-is-not-statistically-significant.md

 context as much as it is a specific problem.
 It's about finding an elegant solution to the maze of constraints that you're presented with.
 In other words: engineering is more akin to strategy than computation.

-That's not to say that no jobs will be lost; tier 1 text-based support is most certainly going to be an anchronism, much like human calculators were.
+That's not to say that no jobs will be lost; tier 1 text-based support is most certainly going to be an anachronism, much like human calculators were.
 Other jobs where natural language processing is done by humans are ripe for automation.
 Software engineering jobs will simply change in scope and work, much like the DBAs and Webforms developers of yesteryear.
 CRUD applications will be commoditized, and in order to survive in the industry you'll need to pivot and upskill.
 However, just like software-defined networking didn't make the fundamentals of networking obselete, neither will probabilistically generated software render the fundamentals